SAHELBouchra/Face_Detection_System/README.md

    cd Face_Detection
    ```

-2. Place your known and unknown images in the appropriate folders:
+2. Place your known image in the appropriate folder:
    - `messi.jpg`

 3. Open and run the notebook: